getletterpress/slate/source/index.html.md

 }
 ```

 This endpoint creates a new mailer that will be sent to the addressee.
 Either an email address or an address is required.
-If only an email address is provided Letterpress will run a reverse email append to find a current postal address.
+If only an email address is provided Postie will run a reverse email append to find a current postal address.

 If a USPS certified address is not provided the piece will not be mailed - this will be reflected in the status of the mailer within 24 hours.